maheshrayas/kube-depre/README.md

 # check for list for depreacted Apis in the cluster in K8s 1.22 and output will be in csv format
 ./kube-depre -t 1.22 -o csv

+# check for list for depreacted Apis in the cluster for non default K8s Custom resouces, for example: Istio, SecretStoreCSI etc.
+./kube-depre -t custom

 # check for list for depreacted Apis in the cluster in K8s version 1.16,1.22,1.24,1.25  and output will be in csv format
 ./kube-depre -o csv